 - tool-bypass-Specifies that when the inline tool series fails, the traffic that normally was directed to the inline tool is redirected to the bypass path.
 Use this failover action for configurations involving an inline tool series that is associated with an inline network using rule-based maps.
 For configurations using map passalls, tool-bypass is the same as network-bypass. - tool-drop-Specifies that when the inline tool series fails, the traffic that normally was directed to the inline tool is dropped.
 Use this failover action for configurations involving an inline tool series that is associated with an inline network using rule-based maps.
 For configurations using map passalls, tool-drop is the same as network-drop. - network-bypass-Specifies that when the inline tool series fails, all traffic that would not have been dropped when the inline network or networks had a NORMAL forwarding state is directed to the bypass path.
-That is, all such traffic arriving at the side A inline network port or ports is forwarded to the side B inline network port or ports and all traffic arriving at the side B inline network port or ports is forwarded to the side A inline network port or ports. - network-drop-Specifies that when the inline tool series fails, all traffic coming to the respective inline network (or inline network group) is dropped. - network-port-forced-down-Specifies that when the inline tool series fails, the inline network ports of the respective inline network are forced down. - per-tool-Specifies that when an individual inline tool in the series fails, the action depends on the failover action of the individual inline tool, as configured with the inline-tool failover-action command.
+That is, all such traffic arriving at the side A inline network port or ports is forwarded to the side B inline network port or ports and all traffic arriving at the side B inline network port or ports is forwarded to the side A inline network port or ports or ports is forwarded to the side B inline network port or ports or ports is forwarded to the side B inline network port or ports. - network-drop-Specifies that when the inline tool series fails, all traffic coming to the respective inline network (or inline network group) is dropped. - network-port-forced-down-Specifies that when the inline tool series fails, the inline network ports of the respective inline network are forced down. - per-tool-Specifies that when an individual inline tool in the series fails, the action depends on the failover action of the individual inline tool, as configured with the inline-tool failover-action command.
 Each inline tool in a series can have its own failover action.
-For example, if the failover action of the inline series is configured as per-tool and the failover action of an individual inline tool in the series is configured as tool-bypass, when that tool in the series fails, the traffic will skip over the failed tool.
+For example, if the failover action of the inline series is inline-serial | GigaVUE-OS CLI Reference Guide 320 configured as per-tool and the failover action of an individual inline tool in the series is configured as